-Born in Indonesia, Salmah Yasmeen Rizvi is the daughter of a Pakistani father and Guyanese mother.
-As a Muslim growing up in Laurel, Maryland, Rizvi has fought for justice her whole life.
+Born in Indonesia, Salmah Yasmeen Rizvi is the daughter of immigrants—a Pakistani father and Guyanese mother.
+Growing up as a Shia Muslim, Rizvi has fought for justice her whole life.

-Combining her interests in local, national and international public service, Salmah worked for the U.S. Department of State and National Security Agency during and after college.
-She mastered multiple foreign languages and impacted missions that countered terrorist financing and nuclear proliferation.
+Combining her interests in local, national, and international public service, Salmah worked for the U.S. Department of State and Defense during and after college.
+She mastered multiple foreign languages and impacted missions that countered terrorist financing and nuclear proliferation, often informing the U.S. President’s Daily Briefs.
 While working full-time, she also completed an M.S. in Foreign Service from Georgetown University.

 As a leader in government, Rizvi was appointed the first Chairwoman to the Defense Department's Islamic Cultural Employee Resource Group.
 She elevated the profile of Muslims as assets to U.S. national security and led ninety-two analysts in demanding accountable intelligence reporting on the Muslim world, while also protecting the civil rights of Muslims within the workplace.
 Numerous politicians and executive branch leaders, ranging from members of Congress to the President's office applauded Rizvi for her public service.

 After serving for nearly ten years, Rizvi left the government to earn a J.D. from the New York University School of Law.
 As an attorney, Rizvi has litigated complex, impactful cases, progressing and advancing U.S. law in a strategic and forceful manner.
 She served as an Associate in Ropes & Gray LLP’s Washington D.C. office and clerked for the Honorable Judge Theodore A. McKee of the U.S. Court of Appeals for the Second Circuit and the Honorable Judge J. Michael Seabright of the U.S. District Court for the District of Hawaii.